COS301-SE-2024/Dispute-Resolution-Engine/docs/TechnologyRequirements.md

 quick and accurate retrieval of relevant disputes, legal documents, and case notes, significantly improving user experience.

+## PGAdmin

+PGAdmin is an indispensable tool for managing our PostgreSQL databases in the dispute resolution platform.
+It provides a comprehensive interface for database administration, allowing developers and administrators to efficiently handle tasks such as querying, performance tuning, and data visualization.
+PGAdmin supports quality attributes like maintainability and reliability by offering powerful features for database monitoring, backup, and restoration, ensuring data integrity and optimal performance.
+By facilitating easy management of our database systems, PGAdmin helps maintain a robust and efficient backend, crucial for handling high volumes of dispute-related data.

 ## Redis
 In our dispute resolution engine, Redis serves as a vital caching layer, optimizing performance and